17 Best Foods That Boost the Immune System

 3. Shellfish

-So if you’re looking for an excuse to splurge on lobster tail next time you go out to eat, just tell your tablemates that good health is priceless; you’re simply loading up on foods that boost the immune system!
+While dining out on shellfish can feel like a treat, it can also be a way to include more foods that boost the immune system as part of a varied diet.
+So if you’re looking for an excuse to splurge on lobster tail next time you go out, just tell your tablemates that good health is priceless!

 Shellfish Are a Good Source Of: